Embroidered States Artwork

 Perfect For: Your child, grandchild, niece, or nephew.

-Make It Say Christmas: Use photos taken during the holidays.
+How to Make It Say Christmas: Use photos taken during the holidays.

 People who sew know how essential a pincushion is to their craft.
 So why not own one of these practical tools done up in fun trims and fabrics?
 These charming cushions start with a kraft paper box for a solid base and feature a polyester fiberfill "puff" on top to hold pins.